Explicit Logic Channel for Validation and Enhancement of MLLMs on Zero-Shot Tasks: Experiments

 \subsection{Evaluation and Discussion}

 {\bf Effectiveness of CR}: As shown in Table~\ref{tab:correlation}, the correlation between CR and Acc is consistently strong across all benchmarks.
 All the correlation measures, $r$, $\rho$ and $\tau$, exceed 0.89, except on COCO of NegBench where $\rho$>0.83 and $\tau$>0.67, still well above 0.5.
 The average scores of the three metrics exceed 0.9, indicating very strong correlation between CR with Acc.
 These results confirm thatCR is a reliable indicator of model performance even without gt annotation.
+Consistent but Incorrect (CI) errors might cause risks, especially when CR is high.
+We evaluated such cases.
+As example, on HC-RefCOCOg with Qwen3.0-VL, CR is 0.69 (top 1), the rate of CI is 4.7\%, and manual examination found 52\% caused by inconsistency with gt boxes, 32\% related to bias of models, and only 15\% caused by ELC errors.
+Once CR is high, CI risk is low.
+Full results and visual examples can be found in Suppl.
+Sec 2.2.

 {\bf Effectiveness for Model Validation and Selection}: From the columns of CR and Acc, we observe substantial performance variation among recent frontier MLLMs.
 For example, CR on NegBench COCO set ranges widely from 0.23 to 0.73.
 Even within the InternVL family, CR varies from 0.40 to 0.73.
 Besides, newer version models are not guaranteed to outperform earlier ones, even from the same family, \eg, InternVL-3.0 is better than InternVL-3.5 on NegBench.
 In additional, a model that excels on one task may perform poorly on another, \eg Gemma-3 achieves strong results on MC-VQA but fails on HC-REC.
 These findings highlight that model selection is challenging in zero-shot scenarios due to inconsistent model performance across tasks.
 The proposed ELC and CR provide a principled mechanism to validate and select suitable models without requiring annotated datasets.
-In addition, the inconsistent samples would lead to efficient manual examination and reveal informative insights to the model (see Suppl.
-Mat.).
+In addition, the inconsistent samples would lead to efficient manual examination and reveal informative insights (see Suppl.).